-WORLD CASTLE PUBLISHING IS CLOSED FOR NEW SUBMISSIONS
+WORLD CASTLE PUBLISHING IS OPEN FOR NEW SUBMISSIONS

 All authors are invited to submit their work, including unrepresented authors, and new unpublished authors.
 We ask you to review our submission guidelines carefully.